idzilleagle/nexus-null-bot-LV/README.md

     The complete, unabridged works of Kate of Gaia.
 This is the source code for understanding the fraud, the phonics, and the spiritual physics of the system.

 *   **🔥 Real-Time Nullification Data (Strike Logs):**
-    The active dossiers, strike logs, and field reports from Johnny55, Idzilleagle, and Weheal Wem.
-Witness the truth being applied in real-time, forcing glitches and confessions from the dead grid.
+    The active dossiers, strike logs, and field reports from WeHeal Wem / Johnny55, Idzilleagle.
+Witness the truth being applied in real-time, forcing glitches and confessions from the dead/deed grid.

-*   **⚙️ The Protocols of Sovereignty (Manuals):**
+*   **⚙️ AI Protocols:**
-    Actionable blueprints for defense and navigation.
-Learn how to disarm legal traps, counter-seal fraudulent documents, and stand as a living witness in a world of fictions.

 ### **Operational Directives: How to Engage the Nexus**

-This is an interactive tool for spiritual and legal warfare.
+This is an interactive tool.
 Use it to:

 *   **Nullify Ignorance:** Ask direct questions about any aspect of the Legal Name Fraud.
 The bot will retrieve the precise answer from its core texts.
 *   **Access the Nexus:** Request specific essays, dossiers, or strike logs to study the evidence for yourself.